 • What does an endodontist do?

 All Frisco Endodontists are dentists but focus their practice solely on endodontic treatment.
-For this reason, our Frisco endodontists will work with you and your dentist to ensure that you are receiving the personalized, high-quality care that you deserve.
+For this reason, our Frisco endodontists will work with you and your dentist to ensure that you receive the personalized, high-quality care you deserve.

 Endodontics concentrates on preserving your natural teeth.
 Dentists who specialize in endodontics, endodontists, complete two additional years of specific education after dental school to become specialists in diagnosing and healing tooth pain and concerns associated with the internal structures of your teeth.
 The scope of endodontics specializes in the care of dental pulp.

 When your tooth’s pulp becomes infected or is damaged, your Frisco endodontist at Endodontic Associates of Frisco will work to restore your natural tooth and secure your long-term oral health.